-- Allowances marked with an asterisk (\) will be adjusted annually in accordance with the annual September to September Darwin Consumer Price Index, and are effective from 1 January each year. - The Allowances will not reduce if the Darwin Consumer Price Index is negative. - The Commissioner will give effect to any subsequent annual adjustment required under this Agreement through a Determination.
-A copy of the Determination is available from the department's Human Resource Unit and on the Office of the Commissioner for Public Employment's website: www.ocpe.nt.gov.au
+- Allowances marked with an asterisk () will be adjusted annually in accordance with the annual September to September Darwin Consumer Price Index and are effective from 1 January each year. - The Allowances will not reduce if the Darwin Consumer Price Index is negative. - The Commissioner will give effect to any subsequent annual adjustment required under this Agreement through a Determination.
+A copy of the Determination is available from the department's Human Resource Unit and on the Office of the Commissioner for Public Employment's website: www.ocpe.nt.gov.au cultatile

-SIGNATORIES to the Northern Territory Public Sector Nurses and Midwives' 2018 - 2022 Enterprise Agreement
+SIGNATORIES to the Northern Territory Public Sector Nurses and Midwives' 2022 - 2026 Enterprise Agreement

-Craig Allen

-Commissioner for Public Employment

-GPO Box 4371, DARWIN NT 0801
+Vicki Telfer PSM Commissioner for Public Employment GPO Box 4371, DARWIN NT 0801 Dated: S/7+ 2,3

-Dated: / /

-Yvonne Falckh

-Secretary

-Australian Nursing and Midwifery Federation

-Northern Territory Branch

-PO BOX 42533 CASUARINA NT 0811
+Catherine Hatcher Branch Secretary Australian Nursing and Midwifery Federation Northern Territory Branch PO BOX 42533 CASUARINA NT 0811 Dated 93/07/20 23

-Dated: / /